raarevalo96/laravel-excel-seeder/README.md

 which is a component that is already included with Laravel.

-By default, the seeder will process all XLSX files in /database/seeds (for Laravel 5.8 - 7.x) and /database/seeders (for Laravel 8.x).
+By default, the seeder will process all XLSX files in /database/seeds (for Laravel 5.8 - 7.x) and /database/seeders (for Laravel 8.x and newer).

 The path is specified relative to the root of the project